damianoneill/kops/README.md

     Usage: kops-aws.sh -h
            kops-aws.sh -a -c

-      -h    Show this help message
+      -h    show this help message
-      -v    Show Version
+      -v    show Version
-      -a    Add the kOps user, group and bucket
+      -a    add the kOps user, group and bucket
-      -c    Create the cluster
+      -c    create the cluster
-      -t    Create the terraform configuration
+      -t    create the terraform configuration
+      -k    export kubecfg
-      -d    Delete the cluster
+      -d    delete the cluster
-      -r    Remove the kOps user, group and bucket
+      -r    remove the kOps user, group and bucket

 ```